 Podiatry Professional Education Stipend

-Podiatry House Officers will receive reimbursement up to $3,000 per year for two House Officers only (a maximum payout of $6,000 per year for the Commission) for the cost of tuition, travel, lodging, and meals to attend the Foot and Ankle Arthroscopy Surgical Skills Course.
+Podiatry House Officers are paid $1,900 annually.
+In addition they will receive reimbursement up to $3,000 for cost of tuition, travel, lodging, and meals to attend the Foot and Ankle Arthroscopy Surgical Skills Course once during the 3 years of training.

 Fully employer paid dental insurance covering 100% of the cost of most basic services.
 Spouses, children and domestic partners are all eligible to receive coverage at no cost to the house officer.